7000 Provider Investigations (PI) Community

 7611 Multiple Incidents of Abuse or Neglect

 PI Community investigates and reaches an investigative finding (disposition) for each incident of abuse or neglect.
-To allow for a more accurate representation of one incident per allegation, SWI assesses as follows.

-The intake specialist assesses one intake when multiple incidents of abuse or neglect are reported to have occurred within the same two-hour period.
+• One intake when multiple incidents of abuse or neglect are reported to have occurred within the same two-hour period.

-The intake specialist assesses multiple intakes when there are multiple incidents of abuse or neglect and one or more of the incidents are reported to have occurred more than two hours apart.
+• Multiple intakes when there are multiple incidents of abuse or neglect and one or more of the incidents are reported to have occurred more than two hours apart.
 The number of intakes is equal to the number of non-overlapping two-hour periods within which at least one incident of abuse or neglect occurred.

-- The date or time of the incidents is unknown or vague.
-(For example, the reporter says that the client gets hit “all the time”.)
+• The date or time of the incidents is unknown or vague.
+For example, the reporter says that the client gets hit “all the time.”

-- The incident is ongoing and spans more than two hours.
-(For example, the reporter says that a client on one-to-one supervision was left unsupervised for three consecutive hours.)
+• The incident is ongoing and spans more than two hours.
+For example, the reporter says that a client on one-to-one supervision was left unsupervised for three consecutive hours.

-7612 Multiple Incidents of Exploitation
+7612 Multiple Incidents or Multiple APs of Exploitation

 7613 Incidents of Abuse or Neglect, and Exploitation

-- One incident of abuse or neglect.
+• One incident of abuse or neglect.

 7620 Reports Involving Children in DFPS Conservatorship